Fort Pierce Theft Defense Attorney

 Trust Ohle & Ohle to fight for your rights – and freedom

 Theft is a broad term that can encompass a variety of criminal charges in the state of Florida.
-If you’ve been charged with this crime, retaining the services of an experienced Fort Pierce theft defense attorney is an essential toward getting the best possible outcome for your unique case.
+If you’ve been charged with this crime, retaining the services of an experienced Fort Pierce theft defense lawyer is an essential toward getting the best possible outcome for your unique case.
 At Ohle & Ohle, we know that every case is different and may require high amounts of attentiveness and care.
 We have been defending the rights of clients across Florida’s Treasure Coast since 1972.

 Theft charges in Florida